Institutional Trust in New Zealand Pre/Post COVID-19 Pandemic

 Missing 1197 (0.3%) 9676 (2.1%) 15110 (3.2%)

-The imputed data contain ten imputed datasets plus the original data with missing values.
+The data consist of ten imputed datasets plus the original data with missing values.
 We will need to adjust for the uncertainities of multiple imputation using Rubin’s rule.

 Additionally, we are now grouping pre and post responses together in the 2019 wave.
 So we are no longer identifying specific responses of to the COVID pandemic and response.
 To identify the specific effects of the COVID pandemic and response requires care.
 There are no contrasts from which to derive comparisons.
 That is, because all in the population were subject to the exposure, we cannot straightforwardly infer how people would have responded were they not exposed.
 We will return to this issue in future work.